chilleo/ALPHA/README.md

 For more information on MS Comparison and the graphs it generates, see the [MS Comparison](#ms-comparison) section above.

-### D Statistic Mode
+### D-statistic Mode
-To compute the D Statistic, first input the desired alignment in phylip-sequential format.
+To compute the D-statistic, first input the desired alignment in phylip-sequential format.

 Then, input the preferred window size and offset.

 Using the provided four taxa tree, select your desired topology.
-Click the Run button to generate the D Statistic and the Windows to D Statistic Scatter Plot.
+Click the Run button to generate the D Statistic and the Windows to D-statistic Scatter Plot.

 <img src="https://user-images.githubusercontent.com/25121486/30996748-a3291af8-a488-11e7-8389-4fd4515b64f4.png" alt="D-Statistic" width="400">

-For more information on the D Statistic and what it outputs, see the [D Statistic](#d-statistic) section above.
+For more information on the D-statistic and what it outputs, see the [D-statistic](#d-statistic) section above.

 ## Frequently Asked Questions